 Best for Going Anywhere: Ceptics GP-12PK Plug Set

-The downside, of course, is having up to 12 separate adapters in your bag, especially since they don’t come with a storage bag to keep them together.
+The downside is having up to 12 separate adapters in your suitcase.
+That’s especially true because they don’t come with a storage bag to keep them together.
 For that reason, the kit is best for people who return home between trips, rather than those on open-ended travels.

 Other than that, it’s a flexible, inexpensive way of ensuring you’ll be able to power your gear, no matter where your journey takes you.